 The Climate Action Simulation has been run by people of all backgrounds and skill sets.
 With a little preparation you can lead this highly engaging exercise and enable people to explore what is needed to address the climate challenge.
+The Climate Action Simulation can be run both in-person and online.
 Find all the materials below.

 If you haven’t already, complete our En-ROADS training plan to learn how to lead the Climate Action Simulation, and then return here to retrieve materials for running the game.

 Looking for a student homework or in-class assignment?
 We’ve developed this student activity, which guides students in creating an En-ROADS scenario and reflecting on the implications of their decisions.
 This is an individual computer assignment, and it can be used in addition to the game or as a separate activity.

 Materials for Facilitators